mindscan-de/FuriousIron-HFB/README.md

 With that particular calculated output hash value we can directly access any array, and do the readout whether this document id is still a candidate worth inspecting or is eliminated by the Bloom-Filter.
-The catch is, that we can directly operate on the document id for this bloom filter, without spending additional compute for another hash function.
+The catch is, that we can directly operate on the document id for this Bloom-filter, without spending additional compute for another hash function.

 ## Different Hash Sizes to Control reject rate